-The Shaun Lamoureux Best Overall Award is for the best research operating grant in the annual Research Operating Grant Competition.
-This award is presented annually to a Principal Investigator(s) who received the highest overall score in the competition.
+The Shaun Lamoureux Best Overall Award is for the best operating grant in the annual MMSF Operating Grant Competition.
+This award is presented annually to a Principal Investigator who received the highest overall score in the competition.
 It may be shared in the event of a tie.
-Selection is based on the quality of the written grant application, oral presentation, response to questions, the external reviewer's comments, and the resulting overall adjudication score of the adjudication panel.
-The award is valued in the amount of \$1,000.00 (Cdn) as a supplement to the awarded grant amount.
+Selection is based on the quality of the MMSF written grant application, oral presentation, response to questions, the external reviewer's comments, and the resulting overall adjudication score of the MMSF panel.
+The award is valued in the amount of \$1,000.00 (Cdn) as a supplement to the adjudicated amount of the grant.